 As you move up in price point, your clients’ expectations and impatience will increase.

 My first online lead back in 2011 was looking for a $700,000 to $800,000 home in Cardiff.
 It was my first buyer showing in San Diego.
 I didn’t know Cardiff from Encinitas from Del Mar.
 All I knew was that I had to try.

 Prior to meeting face to face, I knew he was going to be difficult because he kept shouting, “Do you know how much money I make?”
 In hindsight, it sounds ridiculous, but at the time he had me 100% intimidated.

-Unfortunately, in our tour, I got lost three times and couldn’t figure out how to open the card-controlled lockbox.
+During our tour, I got lost three times and couldn’t figure out how to open the card-controlled lockbox.
 It was clear I did not know what I was doing.
 I was fired after that first day out, and he purchased a $755,000 house with someone else.
-I learned a lot from that day, though, and that tragedy never repeated itself.
+I learned a lot from that day.
+And I hope to help other agents not experience that tragedy!

 Then May 2012 I had my first luxury home buyer opportunity.
 The agent who my client had met at an open house in Del Mar kept getting lost when driving around.
 After failing to prove she was an expert in Del Mar, my new client sent her a $100 gas card.
 Little did she know, I was far from an expert either, but I was determined to succeed with this sale.